orphicbox/BomberMan/README.md

 From last night 10PM until now (8:30 AM), I worked about 10:30 hours.
 Also few days ago, I think about implementation totally near 3 hours.
 I know that by today my one-week time will be finish.
 I have just 2.5 hours and many features are remained.
-In fact I think main features now work and there are no problem to implement other features with their bonus.
+In fact, I think main features now work and there is no problem to implement other features with their bonus.